 Content answers the question, “So what?”
 Content explains how a topic or solution or idea relates to you.
 Information does not.
 Content advises you on what to do next.
 Information does not.
 Content is like a trustworthy consultant.
 Information is like an encyclopedic professor.
 Content does the heavy lifting of interpreting information so you can make a decision or take action.

 So what?
 What does this mean for my shoulder?
 Is this normal in general or for me?
-Do I get have to take pain meds yet?
+Do I have to take pain meds yet?
 What will my doctor do with this?
 I have no idea!

 Ah, good question.
 If you want to make a difference in what people think and do, providing information will never be enough.
-(And I do not use the term “never” lightly.)
+(And I don’t use the term “never” lightly.)
 Providing lots of information will backfire.
 You will influence people less, not more.
 So, why invest time and money in creating lots of information or, even worse, adding features to interact with that information?
 Invest those resources in transforming that information into meaningful content.

 Here’s the wonderful irony if you’re an organization accustomed to pumping out information.
 You will spend just as much time and effort on content as you did on information (or developing features to interact with information) but end up with less “stuff” online.
 So, not only will your content resonate better with your users, you will have less to maintain.

 Why does content take so much effort compared to information?
-In many ways, content is more responsibility because you’re not putting information out there for people to interpret.
+In many ways, content is more responsibility than information because you’re not putting information out there for people to interpret.
 (Or, more likely, for people to ignore because the information is too overwhelming.)
 You are guiding people in the interpretation.
 If you steer them wrong, of course, you could lose their trust, make them angry, or even suffer legal consequences.
 Doing content well means taking the responsibility seriously.

 Make better content decisions with a system of data + insight.